ethereum/ethereum-org/views/content/greeter.md

     })

-#### Using the online compiler
+#### Using Remix

-If you don't have solC installed, you can simply use the online compiler.
-Copy the source code above to the [online solidity compiler](https://ethereum.github.io/browser-solidity/) and then your compiled code should appear on the left pane.
+If you don't have Solc installed, you can simply use the online compiler.
+Copy the source code above to the [online solidity compiler](https://remix.ethereum.org) and then your compiled code should appear on the left pane.
 Copy the code in the box labeled **Web3 deploy** for both the `greeter` contract and the `mortal` contract to a single text file.
 Now, in that file, change the first line to your greeting:

     var _greeting = "Hello World!"